Contents

 Did the royal family get their name from Windsor Castle?

-Yes.
-The British Royal family were originally named Saxe-Coburg-Gotha.
+Yes, the British Royal family was originally named Saxe-Coburg-Gotha.
 However, fearing they would be associated with the Germans during World War I, King George V relinquished the German name and adopted the castle's name, and the House of Windsor came into being in 1917.

 How many monarchs have lived at Windsor Castle?